 Every believer sooner or later will be put in the Lord’s prison.
-We have to learn during those years to look for the little flowers, the small blessings that may be found in our valley.
+We must learn during those years to look for the little flowers, the small blessings that may be found in our valley.
 If we instead concentrate on what we cannot have, our cross will become unbearable.
-It is those who delight themselves in the Lord during the periods of deprivation who finally gain the desires of their heart.
+It is those who delight themselves in the Lord during the periods of deprivation who finally gain the desires of their hearts.

 The chaff in our lives must be burned up with the unquenchable fire of the Lord if we are to walk with Him in the Fire that is God.

-The baptism with fire, the fiery trials that every true saint must endure, will burn away that in us which is sinful and self-willed.
+The baptism with fire, the fiery trials that every true saint must endure, will burn away what is sinful and self-willed in us.
 But we must not seek to escape from our prison.
-If we do escape before God is finished dealing with us, we will be put back in prison and given a longer sentence; or, far, far worse, God may allow us to go on our own way until we appear at the Judgment Seat of Christ and are sent away into one of the areas of the Land of Darkness to await the final resurrection.
+If we do escape before God is finished dealing with us, we will be put back in prison and given a longer sentence, or, far, far worse, God may allow us to go on our own way until we appear at the Judgment Seat of Christ and are sent away into one of the areas of the Land of Darkness to await the final resurrection.

 Day unto day is filled with speech, but night unto night brings the knowledge of the holy.
 We can remember how blithe we were when we had been saved for a few years.
 We knew all about Christ, we thought.
 We sang the triumphant songs of Zion.
 We loved Christ and Christ loved us.

-But if we are called to be in the image of Christ, we have to experience the sufferings of Christ.
+But if we are called to be in the image of Christ, we must experience the sufferings of Christ.
 After all, resurrection follows crucifixion.